ye11ow/noti/README.md

         // [Optional] Filters
         "filters": {

-            // [Optional] Filter by the usernames
+            // [Optional] Filter by the usernames.
+The username here is the @ ID "usernames": []
-            "usernames": []
         }
     },